mudita/MMD/README.md

 ```

 ## Configuration and theming
 Enable the MMD theme in your Compose tree.
-By default, it applies an e‑ink‑friendly color scheme and typography and disables ripple effects globally.
+By default, it applies an E Ink®‑friendly color scheme and typography and disables ripple effects globally.

 ```kotlin
 import com.mudita.mmd.components.buttons.ButtonMMD